-Now, standing at the fireplace and looking BACK into the room, you’ll see my favourite part (okay, maybe my 2nd fave part) – the family photo wall.
+Standing at the fireplace and looking BACK into the room, you’ll see my favorite part (okay, maybe my 2nd fave part) – the family photo wall.

 Before, this wall was bright red and overwhelming (this is how it looked when we bought our home)…

-And NOW, it pays homage to some of our most favourite people in the world (and in Heaven too…)
+And NOW, it pays homage to some of our favorite people in the world (and in Heaven too…)

 A few things to notice…

 The stools: $80.
-I got these stools for $80 a piece – brand new (but bought 2nd hand, they just hadn’t been used).
+I got them for $80 a piece – brand new (but bought 2nd hand; they just hadn’t been used).

 The buffet: $499 Home Sense.
-This houses our games as well as candles and gardening gloves as it’s close to the backyard.
+This houses our games, candles, and gardening gloves as it’s close to the backyard.

-NOW…we’re moving on to my REAL favourite part – my books.
+NOW…we’re moving on to my REAL favorite part – my books.